zoeplus/zoeplus/README.md

 ### Hello from the other world 👋

-I am zoeplus, 20M, an undergraduate at Nankai University

 Interested in
 - Machine Learning
 - Math
 - Music

-That's it:)

 <!--
 **zoeplus/zoeplus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.